ayushsharma82/ElegantOTA/README.md

 <br>

 <h2>Contributions</h2>
-<p>Every Contribution to this repository is highly appriciated!
-Don't fear to create pull requests which enhance or fix the library as ultimatly you are going to help everybody.</p>
+<p>Every Contribution to this repository is highly appreciated!
+Don't fear to create pull requests which enhance or fix the library as ultimately you are going to help everybody.</p>
 <p>
 If you want to donate to the author then <b>you can buy me a coffee</b>, It really helps me keep these libraries updated:
 <br/><br/>